Arthritis

 Causes

-The commonest cause of arthritis is hereditary (passed on in families), but there are many other causes for example, after earlier trauma (especially old knee injuries).
+The most common cause of arthritis is hereditary (passed on in families), but there are many other causes for example, after earlier trauma (especially old knee injuries).

 Treatment